thomasfinstad/terraform-provider-vyos-rolling/docs/resources/service_monitoring_telegraf_splunk.md

 description: |-
-  ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts. service⯯Monitoring services⯯Telegraf metric collector⯯Output plugin Splunk
+  ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts. service⯯monitoring⯯Telegraf metric collector⯯Output plugin Splunk
 ---

 # vyos_service_monitoring_telegraf_splunk (Resource)